openintegrationhub/openintegrationhub.github.io/docs/Connectors/UpdateChecklist.md

 ## Optional

 ### Transform Functions
-In order to transform data from one schema to another you can either build seperate Tranformer Components or use the [transformFunctions within the ferryman](https://github.com/openintegrationhub/openintegrationhub/blob/master/lib/ferryman/lib/transformer.js).
+In order to transform data from one schema to another you can either build a separate Tranformer Components or use the [transform Function within the ferryman](https://github.com/openintegrationhub/openintegrationhub/blob/master/lib/ferryman/lib/transformer.js).

 You will have to implement these functions for each actions and trigger like shown in the general template:https://github.com/openintegrationhub/contacts-adapter-template/blob/09965e800eb7dd934a73b218cffcd428ff8aca8e/lib/triggers/getObjects.js#L19